macgamer22/Badbank/README.md

-# Project Title: Bad bank
+# Project Title: Bad Bank
-# Description/Motivation: This is a capston project from MIT xPro.
+# Description/Motivation: This is a capstone project from MIT xPro.
+It exist as a prerequisite to finish the course.
 # Installation Guidelines: I will have a complete instruction when this project finish.
 # Features: I will include all the options and feature this project has when I finish it.
 # License: